virtualme1/DanielDewberry.github.io/_posts/Programming/Bash/2018-02-28-Using-make-files-for-other-purposes.md

 # Using 'make' to make life easier

 ## The problem
-I was recently asked whether I could create a [makefile](https://www.gnu.org/software/make/) to simlify a *Nix [postfix](http://www.postfix.org/) update process.
-Challenge accepted!
+I was recently asked whether I could create a [makefile](https://www.gnu.org/software/make/) to simplify a *Nix [postfix](http://www.postfix.org/) update process.

 > I have a fairly complex postfix setup with multiple files which when you change things you have to execute multiple commands to refresh the configs and start again the postfix function.
 > I'd like to have something where you call make and it just does the steps it needs to refresh the config files and then restart postfix but i can't find a solution that works out of the box without custom scripting a dedicated progam just for that type of 'make' call.

-Ok, this sounds interesting.
+This sounds interesting; challenge accepted.
 First, [`make`](https://www.gnu.org/software/make/) requires 'source' files and output files, the timestamps of which are compared and commands run if necessary.
 Second, how does [postfix](http://www.postfix.org/) work?
 To paraphrase:

 > Postmap creates a hashed .db file for each of the configuration files 'relay-domains', 'relay-routes'  and so on.
 You could compare the timestamp of the creation of the .db file against the non-hashed configuration files, and with the exception of the `newaliases` command (global system mail aliases affect /etc/aliases.db based on /etc/aliases) and the `systemctl` call.